brunobdcorreia/myanimelist-crawler/README.md

 - Theme(s)
 - Demographic

-Also accompanies a Jupyter notebook to visualize the data.

 After finishing its crawl, it exports all the info to a dataframe in a .csv file.

 This is really barebones at the moment, here's some of the stuff still left to do: